-At the 6th Conference in Anchorage 1994, the International Association of Mayors of Northern Cities (IAMNC) was established to launch a new member-based organization, aiming to further strengthen this network and to develop an entire northern circle where winter cities can collaborate.
+At the 6th Conference in Anchorage 1994, the International Association of Mayors of Northern Cities (IAMNC) was established and launched as a new member-based organization, aiming to further strengthen this network and to develop an entire northern circle where winter cities can collaborate.
 In accordance with this establishment, the name of the conference was changed to the Northern Intercity Conference of Mayors.

 In past conferences, mayors discussed various issues such as city planning, winter transportation, snow clearing and removal, waste recycling, tourism promotion and resources development.
-They have learned from each other's experiences and wisdom in order to obtain hints for city development and measures for overcoming severe climatic conditions.
+They have learned from each other's experiences and wisdom, taking suggestions for city development and measures for overcoming severe climate conditions.